 The Difference Between a Sensor and a Transmitter

 In the realm of automatic control and measurement, both sensors and transmitters are of crucial importance.
-They play indispensable roles in the process of data acquisition and transmission.
+They play important roles in how we collect and send data.
 People have developed the transmitter from the sensor.
-Although they’ve made the transmitter and the sensor related, they’ve also given them distinct differences.
-Let’s delve deeper into their characteristics and disparities.

 Sensor

-Coda, a manufacturer and solution provider in the field of environmental and weather monitoring for over a decade, has witnessed the continuous development and innovation of sensor technology.
-A sensor is essentially a device that converts physical signals into electrical signals.
-Engineers or designers primarily compose it of sensitive components, conversion components, conversion circuits, and auxiliary power supplies.
+Coda is a company that has made tools for tracking the environment and weather for more than ten years.
+They have seen many changes and improvements in sensor technology.
+A sensor is a device that turns physical signals into electrical signals.
+Engineers or designers mainly build it with sensitive parts, conversion parts, circuits, and power supplies.

 Transmitter